anuja19103/Articles/abc.md

       name = models.CharField(max_length=100)
       age = models.IntegerField()
 ```
-## Key Features of ORM
-ORM gives a number of advantages including but not limited to: abstraction, portability, security against SQL injection, flexibility in querying and code organization and many other python and web developments projects.
-It implies that with ORM, they efficiently handle databases and focus on developing great user experience.
 # Deployment and Hosting
 ## The Process of Deployment
 Basically, deploying a web application involves some critical steps for the smooth and effective running of your application within a production environment.
 It starts by preparing your code through testing, optimization, then finally packaging your application.
 You then need to decide on a hosting service that best suits your requirements.
 Finally, set up a server for running your application.